A Computational Theory and Semi-Supervised Algorithm for Clustering: Experimental Results

 \subsection{One-dimensional Synthetic Data}

-The first data set presented is composed of three gaussian distributed clusters, each of size $10000$ examples with centers $[0,50,100]$ and standard deviations of $[1,3,6]$.
+The first dataset, named \textit{1d\_gauss}, consists of three Gaussian-distributed clusters, each of sizes $[10000, 5000, 2500]$ examples with centers $[0,50,100]$ and standard deviations of $[1,3,8]$.
 Added to this set are a few additional isolated local anomalies, a few mislabelled examples, and a small globally anomalous cluster.
-Figure \ref{fig:1d_gaussian_y_true} illustrates the data distribution where each of the three clusters are labelled and coloured---black, blue and green---and anomalies shown in red.
-Note however that anomalies resulting from the generating gaussian distribution for each of the clusters are not highlighted as such since it would require selecting an anomaly detection algorithm which may give results different to another, and that such algorithms often require appropriate but unknown parameters.
+Figure \ref{fig:1d_gaussian_y_true} illustrates the data distribution where each of the three clusters and anomalies are labelled and coloured.
+Note however that anomalies resulting from the generating Gaussian distribution for each of the clusters are not highlighted as such since it would require selecting an anomaly detection algorithm which may give results different to another, and that such algorithms often require appropriate but unknown parameters.
 In addition to the labelled scatter plot, a histogram is also provided to show the relative densities which is otherwise hidden in the plot.